 Thailand is a backpacker’s paradise.
-It’s really no surprise that it has become one of the world’s top destinations for young travelers looking for a good time.
-A lot of beautiful things to see, a lot of fun stuff to do, and of course, a lot of partying.
+It’s really no surprise that it has become one of the world’s top destinations for young travelers looking to have a good time.
+Thailand boasts a lot of beautiful things to see, an abundance of unique activities, and of course, your heart’s fill of partying.
 There are plenty of places to party in Thailand but from a backpacker’s perspective, these are the seven best party destinations in the country.

 7. Koh Tao

 Let’s start with Koh Tao.
 This paradise island is pretty much known for two things: scuba diving and pub crawls.
 If you are like me and don’t know how to scuba dive, then you basically just have the pub crawl to look forward to.
 I mean there are plenty of stunning beaches and beautiful viewpoints also, but yeah, back to the pub crawls.
 Koh Tao is famous for its legendary nightly backpacker pub crawls.
 The smallest island of the Samui-Phangan-Tao trio, it packs a lot of partying into its small size.

 The Koh Tao Pub Crawl attracts literally everyone on the island for a night of drinking and debauchery.
 There’s no sugarcoating it.
 This is a very backpacker thing to do.
 The entire crowd will pretty much be young travelers looking to have a good time.
 It is a very easy way to make friends if you are traveling solo.
 There’s no guarantee that you’ll remember any of your new friends the following morning, though.